Digital Evidence Good Practice

 This guide has changed from version 4, where it centred on computer based evidence; the new revision reflects digital based evidence and attempts to encompass the diversity of the digital world.
 As such this guide would not only assist law enforcement but the wider family that assists in investigating cyber security incidents.
 I commend all to read and make use of the knowledge and learning contained in this guide to provide us with the right tools to carry out our role.

-The latest version of the ACPO guidelines can be downloaded from the link below:
+The latest version can be downloaded here: